theasteve/tyrion/README.md

-# Tyrion: backend-end for stremio
+# Tyrion: back-end for stremio